domokane/FinancePy/README.md

 The target audience for this library includes:

-* Students wishing to learn derivative pricing and Python.
+* Students of finance and students of python
-* Professors wishing to teach derivative pricing and Python.
+* Academics teaching finance or conducting research into finance
 * Traders wishing to price or risk-manage a derivative.
 * Quantitative analysts seeking to price or reverse engineer a price.
-* Risk managers wishing to replicate and understand a price.
+* Risk managers wishing to replicate and understand price sensitivity.
 * Portfolio managers wishing to check prices or calculate risk measures.
 * Fund managers wanting to value a portfolio or examine a trading strategy.
-* Structurers or financial engineers seeking to examine the pricing of a derivative structure.

 Users should have a good, but not advanced, understanding of Python.
 In terms of Python, the style of the library has been determined subject to the following criteria: